 - Occasionally you run into strange bugs with operating systems that do not like to be virtualized.
 This almost exclusively applies to Windows or Windows Server

-- Passing through certain PCIe devices is still clunky and less than ideal
+- Passing through certain PCIe devices (mainly: GPUs) is still clunky and less than ideal

 On the other hand, a standard dedicated server removes the virtualization layer and gives you direct access to the underlying hardware.
 This is why they are also often referred to as “bare metal” servers since they come with operating systems installed directly on the hardware itself with no virtualization layer in between.
 This provides full access to the underlying hardware for maximum control over configuration and installation options and avoids the ~3-5% resource penalty.